Looking Closely at the Growth Curve for Allbirds Inc. (BIRD)

 Analysts’ Opinion of BIRD

-Many brokerage firms have already submitted their reports for BIRD stocks, with Morgan Stanley repeating the rating for BIRD by listing it as a “Overweight.”
-The predicted price for BIRD in the upcoming period, according to Morgan Stanley is $17 based on the research report published on January 06th of the current year 2022.
+Many brokerage firms have already submitted their reports for BIRD stocks, with Stifel repeating the rating for BIRD by listing it as a “Buy.”
+The predicted price for BIRD in the upcoming period, according to Stifel is $20 based on the research report published on February 24th of the current year 2022.

+Piper Sandler, on the other hand, stated in their research note that they expect to see BIRD reach a price target of $16, previously predicting the price at $26.
+The rating they have provided for BIRD stocks is “Overweight” according to the report published on February 24th, 2022.

-Telsey Advisory Group gave a rating of “Outperform” to BIRD, setting the target price at $25 in the report published on November 29th of the previous year.
+JP Morgan gave a rating of “Neutral” to BIRD, setting the target price at $12 in the report published on February 24th of the current year.

 Insider Trading